So Many Dandelion Blossoms, So I Can Fill with Sun

 Just seeing them makes my eyes feel better, healthier, my eyes need to see them to be healthy.

 I sit on the ground amidst them, this abundance of solar healing, eating.
 I make tea.
 I make syrup (thank you, Susun Weed).

 I feel sunshine filling me, filling me, filling me more and more as I consume the yellow heads who sacrifice their little lives.
 Except you should leave the big ones, it may be Susun Weed who calls them grandmothers, and says not to eat them.
 Their seeds will grow more frothy flowers next year.
 But I think us elderly witches are allowed to eat the old grandma plants.

 Nature is smart, Nature is generous.
-It makes me sad that many people poison and dig out these happy flowers to eradicate their huge quantity, then have to go to the doctor, ill because they have neither enough sunshine in them or the other gifts nature so wants to imbue them with.
+It makes me sad that many people poison and dig out these happy flowers to eradicate their huge quantity, then have to go to the doctor, ill because they don’t have enough sunshine in them or the other gifts with which nature so wants to imbue them.

 Disclaimer: I have no scientific basis for the above piece.
 It is not meant to prescribe, cure, blah blah blah.
 And what is good for me—e.g., my joints—may be the worse thing not only for your joints but also for your whole body.
 I’m no herbalist, can’t say what is safe for a given individual.
 I research herbs in terms of my own body and own contraindications (e.g., will a given herb mess with you because of a specific pharmaceutical med you are on?).
 Herbs may be natural but they are also powerful, and act differently on each person.
 So do your research.
 All that said, herbs have saved my life, make my life joyful, and are my close friends.
 I live immersed in them.